zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Anyway, back to the episode.
 Shannon says, “I could have come  over and watered your plants (I could have come over if you had a sked me)…”  This is what we call a conditional clause.
 “That wouldn’t have been a problem at all.”
 Again, there’s an idea of if you do something then I w ould do something else.
 But Shannon, of course, was not asked by Ignacio, and tha t’s why she’s using the conditional form.

 Ignacio says, “Thanks for being willing to do that.
 As al ways, you’re so helpful.”
 Shannon says, “Oh, I try my best (I do my best)…”  Ignacio then says, “I was wondering if I could ask just one favor from you (ask you to  do one thing).”
 Shannon says, “Of course you can.
 Just name it!”
 When som eone says, “name it” they mean you are willing to do whatever the other  person wants or needs.
-It’s an informal phrase; it’s saying I will do whatever you w ant me to do.
+It’s an informal phrase; it’s saying I will do whatever you want me to do.

 Ignacio says, “You know my dog, Rex…”  Rex is the name of the dog.
 Shannon says, “Oh, no…”  Ignacio says, “I could board him at a kennel , but he’s had bad luck at kennels.”
 A “kennel” is a place where you can leave your dog or your cat or other small pets while you are traveling.
 It’s like a  hotel for animals.
 “To board” means, in this case, to pay for the animal to be  at the kennel.
 Ignacio says, “Could you look after him while I’m gone?”
 “To lo ok after (someone)” means to take care of someone, to keep someone safe or o ut of trouble: “My mother is sick, I need to go to her house to look after her.”